Signal Processing over Time-Varying Graphs: A Systematic Review: Signal Processing for Time-varying Graphs

-\textbf{2) GSP-based (Spatial) Adaptive filters:} Notice that the adaptive GSP algorithms are not limited to the spectral domain but could also be conducted in the spatial domain by using the Chebyshev polynomial approximation shown in \eqref{cheb_H_1}.
+Notice that the adaptive GSP algorithms are not limited to the spectral domain but could also be conducted in the spatial domain by using the Chebyshev polynomial approximation shown in \eqref{eq_cheb_H_1}.
 For example, the bandlimited filters in the GLMS can be approximated using a series of Chebyshev polynomials, leading to the spatial domain graph diffusion \cite{Roula_2017_LMS_Diffusion}.
 A GSP-based adaptive filter that uses a combination of graph diffusion and sign update strategy was recently proposed in \cite{yan_2023_sign}.
-Recently, the Graph Signal Adaptive Message Passing has been proposed, which is an adaptive filter defined using the flexible localized node message passing scheme instead of defining all computations globally on the graph level \cite{yan_2024_graphsignaladaptivemessage}.
-In general, we can use the Chebyshev polynomial approximation shown in \eqref{cheb_H_1} to define the weight in the cost function such as the ones seen in \eqref{eq_lms_cost} and \eqref{eq_lmp_cost}:
+Recently, the Graph Signal Adaptive Message Passing has been proposed using the flexible localized node message passing scheme instead of defining all computations globally on the graph level \cite{yan_2025_GSAMP}.
+In general, we can use the Chebyshev polynomial approximation shown in \eqref{eq_cheb_H_1} to define the weight in the cost function, such as the ones seen in \eqref{eq_lms_cost} and \eqref{eq_lmp_cost}:

 where $\hat{\theta}_p$ are the coefficients for $\mathbf{L}^p$ after merging the terms within $T_p(\mathbf{L})$.
-It is worth mentioning that the spatial methods resemble the structure of many GNNs, as the majority of GNNs are derived based on the (spatial) GCN \cite{kipf2017semi_supervised, defferrard2016_cheb}.
-In short, one layer of GCN can be obtained by some algebraic manipulations of \eqref{cheb_H_1} and then feeding its output into an activation function.
-We will be conducting a more thorough review of GNN-based methods for time-varying graph signals in Section~\ref{section_GNN}.
+It is worth mentioning that the spatial methods resemble the structure of (spatial) GCN-based GNNs: a GCN layer is obtained by algebraic manipulations of \eqref{eq_cheb_H_1}, then feeding its output into an activation function \cite{kipf2017semi_supervised, defferrard2016_cheb}.
+We will conduct a more thorough review of GNN-based methods for TVG signals in Section~\ref{section_GNN}.

+We can again define the DTDG versions of the GSP-based spatial adaptive filters using logic similar to how the DTDG GSP-based (spectral) adaptive filters are defined.
+In the case of the spatial algorithms, for a DTDG $\mathcal {G}[t]$, all the operations are directly defined by the graph Laplacian matrix $\mathbf{L}[t]$, meaning that we replace $\mathbf{W}$ in \eqref{eq_adaptive_spatial_weight} with

+Alternatively, instead of constructing the spatial operator directly from the instantaneous Laplacian $\mathbf{L}[t]$, one may interpret the evolution of the DTDG as producing incremental changes with respect to the operator at the previous time step.
+Let

+denote the spatial GSP adaptive filter at time $t-1$.
+When the graph evolves to $\mathcal{G}[t]$, we write

+where $\Delta_{\mathbf{W}}[t]$ accounts for the effect of the topology variation.
+For instance, this can be modeled via a temporal-modification of the Laplacian,